suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-openai.md

     - **Subscription**: Select your **existing azure subscription**.
     - **Resource group**: Select **AI-900-Module-13-<inject key="DeploymentID" enableCopy="false" />**
-    - **Region**: Select **east US**
+    - **Region**: Select **east us**
     - **Name**: Enter **openai<inject key="DeploymentID" enableCopy="false" />**
     - **Pricing tier**: Standard S0

 2. Click **Next** twice and click on **Review and Create**.
 Click on **Create**.

    >**Note:** Different regions have different availability and quota for models.
-In this exercise, you'll be using a GPT-35-Turbo model for text generation and a DALL-E model for image generation, both of which are suppoprted in East US.
+In this exercise, you'll be using a GPT-35-Turbo model for text generation and a DALL-E model for image generation, both of which are supported in the East US.

 3. Wait for deployment to complete.
-Then go to the deployed Azure OpenAI resource in the Azure portal.
+Then you can go to the deployed Azure OpenAI resource in the Azure portal.

 ### Task 2: Explore Azure OpenAI Studio